FedOCR: Communication-Efficient Federated Learning for Scene Text Recognition

 In summary, the main contributions of this paper are three-fold. \begin{itemize} \item We reveal the problem of data privacy in scene text recognition, which is somehow overlooked by the existing methods. \item We propose the first federated scene text recognition framework called FedOCR for training a recognizer with decentralized datasets distributed on different local devices.

-\item FedOCR is a highly communication-efficient and privacy-preserving framework by incorporating lightweight backbones and hashing techniques, which makes it suitable to be deployed in real privacy-sensitive applications and edge devices. \end{itemize}
+\item FedOCR is a highly communication-efficient as well as privacy-preserving framework by incorporating lightweight backbones and hashing techniques, which makes it suitable to be deployed in real privacy-sensitive applications and edge devices. \end{itemize}